robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 ## 7. Cross-validation

-- K-fold CV vastly overinflates results because of the lookahead bias.
+- K-fold CV vastly over-inflates results because of the lookahead bias.
 - **Purged k-fold CV** solves this by removing training set observations whose labels overlap with test set labels: if a test set label $Y_j$ depends on information $\Phi_j$, training set labels that depend on $\Phi_j$ should be removed.
 - Alternatively, a small embargo can be added after a test set before the next training fold.